Sierra Metals: Impressive Turnaround At This Totally Ignored Base Metals Producer (NYSEMKT:SMTS)

 3Q 2020 financial results

-The above discussed factors had a very positive impact on Sierra results reported in 3Q 2020.
+The above-discussed factors had a very positive impact on Sierra results reported in 3Q 2020.
 Here is the appropriate table:

 Source: Simple Digressions (based on the company’s data)